isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Propagating by cuttings.md

 image: ""
 ---
 <section>
 <p>Many plants can be propagated by cuttings made from stems or leaves.
-Propagating this way is faster than seeds as cutting tend to grow and establish faster, making it a useful way to get plants quickly.</p>
+Propagating this way is faster than seeds as cuttings tend to grow and establish faster, making it a useful way to get plants quickly.</p>
 </section>
 <br>
 <section>